shrutishende/shrutishende/README.md

-  - :seedling: I’m currently working on ReactJs Projects to improve my skills.
+  - :seedling: I’m currently working on React and Nextjs Projects to improve my skills.

 - :computer: I am creatively curious and a self learner.
 I love exploring new technologies and learning new skills.

-- 🤔 I’m looking for an internship / job.
+- 🤔 I’m looking for a job.

 - https://shrutishende.in